-I invite you to explore our department’s long history of cutting-edge research that has helped define the frontiers of human knowledge while providing a rich and welcoming environment for our students from many backgrounds and levels.
-Faculty in the Physics department regularly collaborate with faculty from Computer Science, Intelligent Systems Engineering, Chemistry, and Mathematics.
-Our department currently has a ratio of physics majors to faculty under 3:1.
+I invite you to explore our department’s long history of cutting-edge research that has helped define the frontiers of human knowledge while providing a rich, inclusive, and welcoming environment for our students from many backgrounds and levels.
+Faculty in the department regularly collaborate with faculty from Computer Science, Intelligent Systems Engineering, Chemistry, and Mathematics.
+The department currently has a ratio of physics majors to faculty under 3:1.

-Students in our department benefit greatly from modern and newly renovated facilities at IU Bloomington.
+Students in the department benefit greatly from modern and newly renovated facilities at IU Bloomington.
 Swain Hall West is located at the southeast corner of the oldest and most historic part of campus and is home to two departments and multiple research facilities that compliment those at the Center for Exploration of Energy and Matter (CEEM) in MES Hall.
 These facilities offer faculty and students the opportunity to conduct research and to develop new projects.

 Professor and Chair, Department of Physics